 Infection caused in the kidneys, ureters, bladder, urethra or prostate gland is known as urinary tract infection(UTI).
-According to urologist in Noida, Ghaziabad, Vaishali, Greater Noida, sexually active women are generally more at risk of suffering from this condition.
-Females other than sexually active age group and men are otherwise immune for urinary tract infections.
-If they got UTI, they should be thoroughly investigated for its cause by a urologist.
+According to the urologist in Noida, Ghaziabad, Vaishali, Greater Noida, sexually active women are generally more at risk of suffering from this condition.
+Females other than sexually active age groups and men are otherwise immune to urinary tract infections.
+If they got UTI, they should be thoroughly investigated for its cause by a urologist in Ghaziabad.

 Some of the causes which contribute to the development of this infection are:

-- Females have short urethra: Due to short length of urethra, lot of bacteria got entry into urinary bladder from vagina, during sexual intercourse.
-Therefore, it is wise for females to urinate after intercourse so that bacteria flush out in urine.
+- Females have short urethra: Due to the short length of the urethra, a lot of bacteria got entry into the urinary bladder from the vagina, during sexual intercourse.
+Therefore, it is wise for females to urinate after intercourse so that bacteria flush out in the urine.
 If not, these bacteria will lead to UTI.

 - Phimosis: In male children, if prepuce does not open properly, it may cause infection.

-- Unprotected sexual intercourse: Unprotected intercourse may transmit infections to other partner if one partner has infection.
+- Unprotected sexual intercourse: Unprotected intercourse may transmit infections to other partners if one partner has infection.